Seifeldin-Sabry/JobAPI/README.md

 //for sorting
 URL/api/v1/products?company=ikea,marcos&sort=+price,-rating //same as above with price sorted in ascending order, and if price is the same, sort by rating in descending order

+//for pagination
+LIMIT DEFAULT = 10
+PAGE DEFAULT = 1
+URL/api/v1/products?company=ikea,marcos&limit=5&page=2 // skips 5 and gets the next 5 for companies ...

 /**
- * Query for sorting only accepts the same query terms.
+ * Query for sorting only accepts the same query terms except [limit, page].
  *
 ```